 Borrowers can apply for a mortgage or remortgage either for a residential property or buy-to-let by providing their income, expenses and details of the property they are purchasing.
 An algorithm then scans 12,000 different products from 90 lenders matching the underwriting criteria to their risk profile.

 Applicants will then be sent a recommendation, accompanied by an explanation from a qualified mortgage broker who can be contacted for more information before an application is submitted.

 Everything from uploading documents (such as proof of income and identity) to tracking the progress of your application is managed securely online.

 Trussle also offers a free mortgage monitoring service for homeowners that stores details of their existing home loan and tracks the market to inform them when there is a cheaper deal they could remortgage to.
-The broker also has a partnership with Zoopla, which has a stake in the platform, that lets users search for a home on the property website based on what they can afford.
+The broker also has a partnership with Zoopla, which has a stake in the platform, which lets users search for a home on the property website based on what they can afford.

 How does Trussle work?

 You can either use Trussle to apply for a mortgage in principle, which lets you have an idea of what you can borrow as a basis for finding a property, or you can make a full application to secure an offer.